maprpartners/aws-deployment/README.md

 2. MapR deployment outside of AWS marketplace with CloudFormation Templates (You pay AWS for infrastructure cost, and bring your own MapR license)

-   You need to agree the terms first in order to use the AMI.
+   You need to agree to the terms first in order to use the AMI.
    Go to https://aws.amazon.com/marketplace/pp/B018T2N8P4?qid=1526418565389&sr=0-4&ref_=srh_res_product_title
    click on top-right corner where it says: "Continue to subscribe".
 Then accept the terms.